knuedge/lita-puppet/README.md

     pp catalog <certname> profiles
     pp node <certname> profiles

 Where `<certname>` is the SSL certificate name used for Puppet.
 This is usually the FQDN for the host.
+This query assumes you use the roles and profiles paradigm with the classes namespaced as `profile::example` and `role::example` etc..

+#### Query PuppetDB for all nodes with a given class in their catalog
+`puppet class nodes <classname> `

+Where `classname` is the name of the class you'd like to query for.